GenesisFR/DS2TroubleshootingGuide/README.md

 Saved games created while using different mods won't be displayed and therefore cannot be loaded.
 Run the game through Elys DS2 Succubus Manager to load them.

-## Stuck on the character selection screen when starting Broken World
+## Stuck on the character selection screen when starting the Broken World campaign

 This happens when starting the Broken World campaign with a character that was made before installing Broken World.
 The introduction cutscene plays but then the game gets stuck on the character selection screen with the fire bowls on the sides.